masbonet/exif-flow/README.md

 # exif-flow
-Upload your photo and embed the Description Metadata and Keywords
+Upload your photo
+Input Description and Keywords
+And START EXIF to embed metadata
+Download your Photos that have embedded metadata and you can upload your photos to the agency microstock site